SydneeM/spotify-wrapped-frequently/README.md

 ## Spotify Web API Setup

 You will need a Spotify account and a Spotify Web API account.
 Once you have an API account, create an app using the "Create an app" section of https://developer.spotify.com/documentation/web-api/tutorials/getting-started#create-an-app.
 The app name and description can be anything.
-However, the redirect uri must be set to `http://localhost:3000/api/auth/callback/spotify`.
+However, the redirect uri must be set to `[origin]/api/auth/callback/spotify`.

 ## Environment Variables

 To run this project, you will need to add the following environment variables to your .env.local file

 `AUTH_SECRET` Auth.js secret

+`AUTH_URL` Auth.js host

+`AUTH_REDIRECT_PROXY_URL` Auth.js redirect url

 `SPOTIFY_ID` Spotify Web Api client id